 Other famous choices are banh pho (rice noodles from Vietnam), dangmyeon (made from sweet potato starch in Korea), penne, and ravioli.

-Pastas and noodles are actually good for CKD patients, especially since they can fit a renal healthy diet.
+Pastas and noodles are actually good for CKD patients, especially since they can fit a renal healthy diet (also check our useful guide on pizza for kidney dieting).

 Some dishes may be more suitable for you than others, depending on your specific needs.
 Be sure to check with your nephrologist or renal dietitian which nutrients you may need to limit.